alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-26-ruling-on-turning-wife-against-her-husband.md

 locale: en
 lang: en
 note: true
-excerpt: It is Haram to turn a wife against her husband, based on the evidence reported in this regard.
+summary: It is Haram to turn a wife against her husband, based on the evidence reported in this regard.
 shaykhs:
  - Shaykh Abdul-Aziz ibn Baz
  - Shaykh Abdul-Razzaq al-Afifi